go101/go101/pages/generics/555-type-constraints-and-parameters.md

 (Note: this way doesn't work with Go toolchain 1.18.
 It was [a bug](https://github.com/golang/go/issues/51488) and has been fixed since Go toolchain 1.19.)

-We could also use full constraint form or exchange the places of `*int` and `bool` to make it compile okay.
+We could also use full constraint form or swap the positions of `*int` and `bool` to make it compile okay.

 ```Go
 // Assume int and bool are predeclared types.